zensoftio/api-standarts/README.md

 Finds the entities by passed filters and parameters(see below).

 #### Delete one:
-> DELETE /users/afdf-3f4f-65fd?param=param1
+> DELETE /users/afdf-3f4f-65fd

 > RESPONSE 200 OK

 Deletes one entity by passed id.
+Also, the payload can be passed for additional information (if needed, for example: reason of removing).

 #### Delete many:
 > DELETE /users

 > RESPONSE 200 OK

 Deletes all entities.
+Also, the payload can be passed for additional information (if needed, for example: reason of removing).

 ## URL writing
 The naming of entities must be in the snake_case and it must be a noun: